APRN MSN-DNP program

 The Doctor of Nursing Practice (DNP) program is a 31 credit hour, online post-masters program for certified advanced practice nurses in an active clinical practice.
 Students can complete the program in a 23 month, “regular” plan of study or a 35 month, “extended” plan of study.
 Students must complete a graduate level statistics course prior to enrolling in the DNP program.

 Students take courses via the internet in either synchronous or asynchronous modes.
-In addition, students have two to three on-site meetings at the UMKC campus during the program.
+In addition, students have annual on-site residencies at the UMKC campus during the program.
 These meetings allow students to develop peer support, role acquisition and mentoring for project activities.

 If you are interested in a clinical terminal degree this may be the program for you.
-If you want more specific information about the Post-MSN DNP, please visit the AACN website and review The Essentials of Doctoral Education for Advanced Nursing Practice.
+If you want more specific information about the APRN MSN-DNP, please visit the AACN website and review The Essentials of Doctoral Education for Advanced Nursing Practice.

 The DNP curricular framework is based on the AACN (2006) Essentials of Doctoral Education for Advanced Nursing Practice document.
 The curriculum reflects the competencies recommended by the National Organization of Nurse Practitioner Faculties.
 The DNP curriculum builds upon knowledge acquired in both the BSN and MSN programs.
 Advanced skills in theory, research, pharmacology, and pathophysiology are prerequisites for DNP courses in evidence based practice, advanced nursing theory, advanced practice clinical, and clinical practicum.
 Students must complete a scholarly project that is individualized to their area of focus and is expected to make a significant contribution to the profession.